 We figured with the start of the new season of Vikings upon us it was time for a Viking themed post.
 Some vikings use a breiðöx, others a suppressed SCAR heavy or M320 (though neither of the latter are terribly much use in the skjaldborg).
-Let’s talk a little about the old school pipe-hitters today.
-Let’s talk about viking hardware.
+Let’s talk a little about the old-school pipe-hitters today (i.e. not the type you see on the Anachrobellum modern Viking shirt).
+Let’s talk about Viking hardware.
 Mad Duo

 A furore Normannorum libera nos, Domine